 You Can’t Downplay Flexibility & Freedom

-I go back and forth on this one and clearly don’t have the perfect answer.
-Mathematically it’s probably suboptimal but the freedom and flexibility that not having a mortgage provides should not be discounted.
+I go back and forth and clearly don’t have the perfect answer.
+Mathematically it’s probably suboptimal but the freedom and flexibility that not having a mortgage proves should not be discounted.
 I would never tell someone that they made a mistake by paying it off.
 It “may” be a mathematical mistake but that doesn’t mean it’s a life mistake.

 Baby Step 7: Build Wealth And Give!